Pete Murray (Australian singer-songwriter)

-Peter Kenneth Murray (born 14 October 1969) is an Australian musician who has had three albums reach number 1 on the Australian (ARIA) charts.
-Murray has received 17 ARIA nominations throughout his career so far.
-He has sold over 1.2 million albums in Australia.
+Peter Kenneth Murray (born 14 October 1969) is an Australian musician.
+As of 2025, he has had three albums reach number 1 on the Australian (ARIA) charts; Feeler (2003), See the Sun (2005), and Summer at Eureka (2008), which were consecutive releases.
+As of 2023, Murray has received 17 ARIA nominations throughout his career, and has sold over 1.2 million albums in Australia.

-Biography

-1969–2002: Early life and career beginnings
+Early life

 Peter Kenneth Murray was born in Chinchilla, on 14 October 1969.
 His mother is Jan and he has a sister.
 When Murray was 16 the family moved to Brisbane.
 He attended St Joseph's College, Nudgee, for his final two years of secondary schooling.
 At the college, Murray showed talent in rugby union, athletics, and swimming.
-He briefly played for Brisbane club rugby for GPS and Brothers.
-When he was 18, his father died of a heart attack, Murray was contesting the Australian championships of the 400 meters.
+He briefly played Brisbane club rugby for GPS and Brothers.
+When he was 18, his father died of a heart attack, which made him realise "how precious time was".

 While on the sidelines, Murray started to learn the guitar at age 22.
-Eventually, he worked up the courage to take his guitar to a barbecue singing songs by Neil Young and Crowded House.
+Eventually, he worked up the courage to take his guitar to a barbecue, singing songs by Neil Young and Crowded House.
 However, his main interest was traveling and pursuing a career in sports medicine.

 Murray played small gigs around the country with flautist Col McIntyre, eventually putting a band together (including the keyboard player Ben McCarthy, who works with him to this day).

+Career

+2001–2002: The Game

-In 2002, he released an independent album, The Game, in Brisbane and moved to Melbourne to pursue a musical career.
+In 2001, Murray released the EP D Day followed by the album, The Game on Auxiliary Records.
+Murray moved to Melbourne to pursue a musical career.

 2003–2004: Feeler

 In early 2003, Murray signed a contract with Sony BMG and he entered the studio with producer Paul McKercher and his band (consisting of Ben McCarthy on bass guitar and keyboards, Christian Sargeant on drums, Paul Tyrell on guitar and Col McIntyre on reeds & flute) to make the Feeler album.

 Feeler was released on 21 July 2003 with the title track as the first single.
 Triple J radio started playing the track with the Nova FM and Triple M networks picking it up.
 With this support, Feeler entered the ARIA top 50 album charts in 2003.
 His reputation was building fast and he started selling out shows in smaller venues.

-The momentum of the album continued to build with the release of the second single, "Lines", and two ARIA award nominations reaching platinum record status.
-"So Beautiful" was widely played on Australian radio, reaching the top ten in 2004.
+"So Beautiful" was released in January 2004, reaching the top ten.
 This spurred sales of the album driving it to number one on the Australian album charts in late March 2004 and six times platinum status.
 By 2008, the album had sold half-a-million copies.